ivopetkov/data-object/docs/markdown/ivopetkov.datalist.reverse.method.md

 # IvoPetkov\DataList::reverse

-Reverses the order of the objects in the list
+Reverses the order of the objects in the list.

 ```php
 public IvoPetkov\DataList reverse ( void )